Housing Market Outlook Los Angeles 2020 Some economists and housing…

 Federal Courts Rule in Favour of Anti Trust Legislators

-The Federal Court of Appeal has upheld an April, 2016 decision made by Canada’s Competition Tribunal.
-It has ordered the Toronto Real Estate Board to allow its members to share the sales histories of listed properties online.
+Back in 2017, the Federal Court of Appeal has upheld an April, 2016 decision made by Canada’s Competition Tribunal.
+It ordered the Toronto Real Estate Board to allow its members to share the sales histories of listed properties online.

 This ruling relates as well to the incoming opportunities of Blockchain technology in real estate.
 What’s at stake is the all important client and property databases.

 TREB has always contended that its first priority is to protect homebuyers data and privacy.
 It seems the courts didn’t buy that argument.
 This isn’t an isolated war in Canadian markets and courts.
 REBGV in Vancouver is fighting to hang onto its data too.